-23 years ago Newt Gingrich laid the foundation for winning with the “Contract with America.”
-There were 8 government and operational reforms listed that no one actually remembers, but the message was that government would be reduced and austerity would cut wasteful spending.
+25 years ago Newt Gingrich laid the foundation for winning with the “Contract With America.”
+There were 8 government and operational reforms listed (that no one actually remembers) and the message was that government must be reduced and austerity will cut wasteful spending.

-It resonated by saying (and repeating over and over) that government is too big, too invasive, is taking your liberties and your money, and not enhancing your values.
-Values are never defined either, but patriotism was enveloped by Christianity, imperialist doctrine, a destiny of unbridled wealth, and it was cloaked in a spirit that embraced Americans’ cherished belief that we are the Shining City on the Hill.
+It resonated by repeating that government is too big, too invasive, is taking your liberties and your money, and is not enhancing your values.
+Those values are never defined, but that, too, didn’t matter.
+Patriotism was enveloped by nationalism, imperialism, a destiny of wealth, and it all folded into Americans’ cherished belief that we are the Shining City on the Hill.

 It inspired, and inspiration doesn’t need definition or even justification; it only needs to run through our veins.

-When the Democratic Party joined corporatism to chase Republican success at raising money, it lost its primary directive of being “the party of the people”; sold was our ideological soul to gain the White House.
-We were no longer who we preached and it was easy for the Republican Party to carry that water door to door, farmhouse to farmhouse, and establish a base from the ground up that appeared to be what they said: Genuine America.
+When the Democratic Party joined corporatism to chase Republican success at raising money, we lost our primary identity as “the party of the people”; we sold our ideological soul to gain the White House.
+We were no longer who we preached and it was easy for the Republican Party to carry that water door to door and establish from the ground up that they represent the more genuine American.